spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/12-monitoring.md

 ### Wavefront

-The Wavefront is a SaaS offering and you need to create user account first and obtain the `API-KEY` and `WAVEFRONT-URI` assigned to your account.
+The Wavefront is a SaaS offering.
+You need to create a user account first and obtain the `API-KEY` and `WAVEFRONT-URI` assigned to your account.

-To configure the Data Flow server's manifest to send metrics data from stream applications to the Wavefront monitoring system, follow the [Manifest based Wavefront configuration instructions](%currentPath%/installation/cloudfoundry/cf-cli/#configuration-for-wavefront).
+To configure the Data Flow Server to send metrics data from stream applications to the Wavefront monitoring system, follow the [Manifest based Wavefront configuration instructions](%currentPath%/installation/cloudfoundry/cf-cli/#configuration-for-wavefront).

 Then on the Wavefront portal you should see dashboards similar to those shown in the following image: